Marcus Nilsson (footballer): Kalmar FF

 On 31 January 2014, Nilsson returned to Sweden where he joined Kalmar on loan until 31 July 2014.
 The move was later confirmed the next day.
 Nilsson acknowledged his move to Kalmar, where he cited first team opportunities as a factor to the move.

 Nilsson made his Kalmar FF debut, in the opening game of the season, starting the whole game, in a 2–1 win over IF Brommapojkarna.
-This was followed up in the next match against Åtvidabergs when Nilsson set up one of the goal for Måns Söderqvist, who went to score twice, in a 2–2 draw.
+This was followed up in the next match against Åtvidaberg when Nilsson set up one of the goal for Måns Söderqvist, who went to score twice, in a 2–2 draw.
 He then helped the club keep four clean sheets in four matches between 28 April 2014 and 10 May 2014.
 Since joining the club, Nilsson established himself in the first team, playing in the centre–back position.
 His performance led Kalmar signing the player on a permanent basis, keeping him until the end of the season.
 He then scored his first goal for the club, as well as, setting up the opening goal of the game, in a 2–0 win over Mjällby on 27 October 2014.
 Despite being sidelined with suspensions and injuries, Nilsson finished his first season at the club, making twenty-six appearances and scoring once in all competitions.

 Ahead of the 2015 season, Nilsson signed a contract extension with Kalmar FF, ending the transfer rumours that he could leave the club.
 Since the start of the 2015 season, Nilsson continued to establish himself in the first team, playing in the centre–back position.
 In a match against his former club Helsingborgs IF on 31 July 2015, Nilsson was involved in an incident with the opposition's supporters, resulting an apology from the player.
 Despite suffering setbacks of suspension and injuries throughout the 2015 season, he finished the season, making twenty-three appearances in all competitions.
 Following this, Nilsson later revealed to the Kalmar's management that he would be leaving the club, just before Christmas.